RustyReich/UCDavis-ECS154A-mARMi-Assembler/README.md

 This assembler allows you to write traditional-style assembly code and have it converted to hex instructions that you can import into logisim.

-Blank lines will automaticall be ignored, and in-line comments are supported using the '#' character
+Blank lines will automatically be ignored, and in-line comments are supported using the `#` character

 How to use:
 1. Write a program